applied-systems-biology/jipipe-website/content/documentation-java-api/create-extension.md

 JIPipe uses the SciJava plugin API to register Java extensions.
 In your project, you can create as many extensions as you want.

+{{% notice tip %}}
+Extensions can register multiple nodes and data types, so you can greatly simplify your projects by merging multiple functions into a single extension.
+{{% /notice %}}

 Java extension inherit from [JIPipeJavaExtension](/apidocs/org/hkijena/jipipe/JIPipeJavaExtension.html) and require a [@Plugin](https://javadoc.scijava.org/SciJava/org/scijava/plugin/Plugin.html) annotation.

 We recommend to inherit from [JIPipeDefaultJavaExtension](/apidocs/org/hkijena/jipipe/JIPipeDefaultJavaExtension.html) that comes with some convenience-functions.